mlswg/mls-protocol/draft-ietf-mls-protocol.md

     \     /
  A   B'  C'  D
 ~~~
+{: title="Parent-hash links connect all non-empty parent nodes to leaves" }

 Since these chains collectively cover all non-blank parent nodes in the tree,
 the tree is parent-hash valid.